JoshHarrington/stockcube_ruby/README.md

 - Stocks functionality
 	- ~~All Stock should belong to an individual user~~
 	- How to share stock between users?
+- Shopping list
+	- Create table for shopping list, owned by a particular user
+	- Join to recipes so that recipes can be added
+		- Shopping list should combine same (or similar?) ingredients into one item
+	- Individual ingredients should be able to be added too ie bread, milk, eggs
+	- History of previous shopping list should exist and be reuseable
+	- Ingredient amounts in shopping list should be able to change?
+		- What if this impacts a recipe
+		- Warning to user if they're about to remove (or reduce) an ingredient that will impact a recipe
+	- Similar functionality to Cupboard - how much of a recipe have you already got in cupboards?
 - Recipes functionality
 	- ~~Method to edit a recipes Ingredients and Portions~~
 	- ~~Method to favourite a set of recipes~~